The Amazing Race: Pit Start

 The Pit Start is the first destination where teams start each leg.
 Originally, teams would start the leg exactly 12 hours after the moment they reached the previous leg's Pit Stop mat – before accounting for any time credits or penalties accrued in the previous leg.
 These breaks could be extended by 24-hour increments as needed as to appear 12 hours long during the broadcast.
 In more recent seasons, time lengths have varied to avoid teams loitering in airports or other areas.
 Teams are responsible for being ready to leave at the correct time, and no time credit is given should they miss their departure time due to factors such as oversleeping.
-Due to restrictions of traveling during the COVID-19 pandemic in the 33rd American season's start from the fifth leg, the teams start the subsequent leg by a group (if the race were go to another country, the teams fly together by chartered plane, and start the leg when they arrive at the destination country).
-Each group consists of two to four teams and are separated by two or three groups (or three or four if the last leg was the non-elimination leg, with one team who was saved from elimination will start singled-out in the final departure group).
-Each group will start the subsequent leg by 15-minute intervals.

 Non-elimination legs

-In each race, a number of legs are predetermined "non-elimination legs", where the last team to check in is not eliminated.
-Up through the fourth American season, there was no penalty for finishing last on a non-elimination leg.
-The fourth, fifth, sixth, and eighth Israeli seasons, the French version, the second Philippine season and the sixth Australian season also lacked penalties for non-elimination legs, as did some non-elimination legs on fifth Australian season.
-While there were plans for the 34th American season to exclude non-elimination legs for the first time in the franchise history, such an idea was in jeopardy due to a positive COVID-19 test from one of the remaining teams.
-Beginning with the fifth American season, teams who finish in last place in a non-elimination leg are subjected to a penalty in the following leg, usually one of the following:
+In most races, a number of legs are predetermined "non-elimination legs," where the last team to check in at the pit stop is not eliminated.
+Up through season 4 and on season 37 of the American version, there was no penalty for finishing last on a non-elimination leg.

+From seasons 5 to 33 and on season 38, teams who finished in last place in a non-elimination leg were subject to a penalty on the following leg, usually one of the following: